WRIT1999 ESP course for Queensland Academy for Science, Mathematics and Technology (QASMT)

 What is WRIT1999 for QASMT students?

-The Effective Thinking and Writing (WRIT1999) course will be held over a five-day intensive block (9am-3pm) in the winter school break from 3 to 7 July 2023 at UQ's St Lucia campus.
+The Effective Thinking and Writing (WRIT1999) course will be held over a five-day intensive block (9am-3pm) in the winter school break from 1 to 5 July 2024 (Monday to Friday) at UQ's St Lucia campus.

 The structures of language and thinking are intertwined, and each rely on the other for developing effective communication.
 WRIT1999 explores this link between thinking and writing.
 It introduces the idea of written language as an intellectual tool, and examines how writing affects the intellectual power of arguments, while guiding students through basic syntactical and grammatical concepts and basic argument construction.
 The course focuses on improving skills in gathering and assessing evidence, constructing arguments or interpretations, and presenting findings in effective ways.
 For more detail, the previous semester's course profile can be used as a guide (please note that this document is subject to change).